fserv/jaguardb/README.md

 **AI and IoT Data**

-JaguarDB is extremely scalable, best suited for AI and Internet of Things (IoT) which handles large volumes of identity data, knowledge information, events data, location data, and time series data.
+JaguarDB is extremely scalable, best suited for Artificial Intelligence and Internet of Things (IoT) which can handle massive amounts of vector data, identity data, knowledge information, events data, location data, and time series data.
-JaguarDB can scale out horizontally 1 million times faster than any distributed systems that use consistent-hashing algorithm.
-JaguarDB scales a large database system in seconds without causing interruptions to your database system.
+JaguarDB can scale out horizontally 10000 to 1 million times faster than any distributed systems that use consistent-hashing algorithm.
+JaguarDB scales a large database system in seconds without interrupting your database system.
 Imagine you will have million trillions of data elements, JaguarDB is perfect for your IT system.

 **Instant Scaling**